History of the United States (1980–1991): Changing demographics and growth of the Sun Belt

-Reagan Revolution

 Rejection of U.S./Soviet détente

-The 1970s inflicted damaging blows to the American self-confidence.
-The Vietnam War and the Watergate scandal shattered confidence in the presidency.
+In the 1970s, the Vietnam War and the Watergate scandal inflicted diminished confidence in the presidency.
 International frustrations, including the fall of South Vietnam in 1975, the Iran hostage crisis in 1979, the Soviet intervention in Afghanistan, the growth of international terrorism, and the acceleration of the arms race raised fears over the country's ability to control international affairs.
 The energy crisis, high unemployment, and very high inflation and escalating interest rates made economic planning difficult and raised fundamental questions over the future of American prosperity.

-American "malaise", a term that caught on following Carter's 1979 "crisis of confidence" speech, in the late 1970s and early 1980s was not unfounded as the nation seemed to be losing its self-confidence.
+In the aftermath of the Iranian Revolution, a sharp drop in oil production led to the 1979 oil crisis.
+In response to this, Carter delivered a nationally televised speech, titled A Crisis of Confidence, in which he called for long-term limits on oil imports and the development of synthetic fuels.
+American "malaise", a term that caught on following his speech, in the late 1970s and early 1980s was not unfounded as the nation seemed to be losing its self-confidence.

-Under the rule of Leonid Brezhnev the Soviet economy was falling behind—it was decades behind in computers, for example—and was kept alive because of lucrative oil exports.
+Under the rule of Leonid Brezhnev, the Soviet economy was falling behind.
+The Soviets were decades behind in computers and high technology, and its economy was heavily dependent on lucrative oil exports.
 Meanwhile, détente with the Soviets collapsed as the communists made gains across the Third World.
-Most dramatic was the victory in Vietnam in 1975 when North Vietnam invaded and conquered South Vietnam; American forces were involved only to rescue American supporters.
+Most dramatic was the fall of South Vietnam in 1975 when North Vietnam invaded and conquered the nation; American forces were involved only to rescue American supporters.
 Nearly a million refugees fled; most who survived came to the U.S. Other Communist movements, backed by Moscow or Beijing, were spreading rapidly across Africa, Southeast Asia, and Latin America.
-And the Soviet Union seemed committed to the Brezhnev Doctrine, ending the 1970s by sending troops to Afghanistan in a move roundly denounced by the West and Muslim countries.
+The Soviet Union, guided by the Brezhnev Doctrine, invaded Afghanistan in 1979 in a move roundly denounced by the West and Muslim countries.

-Reacting to all these perceptions of American decline internationally and domestically, a group of academics, journalists, politicians, and policymakers, labeled by many as "new conservatives" or "neoconservatives", since many of them were still Democrats, rebelled against the Democratic Party's leftward drift on defense issues in the 1970s (especially after the nomination of George McGovern in 1972), and also blamed liberal Democrats for the nation's weakened geopolitical stance.
-Many clustered around Senator Henry "Scoop" Jackson, a Democrat, but they later aligned themselves with Ronald Reagan and the Republicans, who promised to confront pro-Soviet Communist expansion.
-Generally they were anti-communist Democrats and opposed to the welfare programs of the Great Society.
-But their main targets were the old policies of containment of communism and Détente with the Soviet Union.
+Reacting to all these perceptions of American decline internationally and domestically, a group of academics, journalists, politicians, and policymakers, labeled by many as "new conservatives" or "neoconservatives", since many of them were still Democrats, rebelled against the Democratic Party's leftward drift on defense issues in the 1970s, especially after the nomination of George McGovern in the 1972 presidential election, and blamed liberal Democrats for the nation's weakened geopolitical stance.
+Many clustered around Senator Henry "Scoop" Jackson, a Democrat, but they later aligned themselves with Ronald Reagan and Republicans, who promised to confront pro-Soviet Communist expansion.
+They were largely anti-communist Democrats and opposed to the welfare programs of the Great Society.
+But their main targets were the old policies of containment of communism and détente with the Soviet Union.
 They wanted rollback and the peaceful end of the Communist threat rather than aimless negotiations, diplomacy, and arms control.